databrew/bohemia-kenya-data-pipeline/README.md

         |-- Makefile
         |-- R/
 ```
-- `renv.lock`: This is the file used to create virtual environment in R. It snapshots your local session library and locks the library versioning to make sure full-reproducibility of data pipeline
+- `renv.lock`: This is the file used to create virtual environment in R. It snapshots your local session library and locks the library versioning to make sure full-reproducibility of data pipeline.
 - `Dockerfile`: This is the Dockerfile used for creating fresh container to run the data workflow.
 Docker is used to help deploy resources to fresh AWS instance
 - `Makefile`: This file is a helper to streamline running R scripts (can be changed to .sh executable if needed)
 - `R/`: This is where your Rscript lives

 ### Modifying Existing Workflow Folder

-To modify existing foler, you can directly work inside the folder.
-Ideally, you would create an `.Rproj` on that folder to work in your local RStudio.
+To work/modify on existing folder, you can directly work inside the folder.
+Create an individual `.Rproj` on each of the folder in RStudio.

-#### a.
-Reproducing Production R Environment using `Renv` in RStudio
+#### Reproducing Production R Environment using `Renv` in RStudio
-Using this setting, your local R Environment will work in an isolated environment that resembles Production.
+Once you are inside the folder, you will be able to reproduce the libaries used in production using following commands:

 ```R
 install.packages("renv")